mkopylec/source-gen-x/README.md

 Every class that represents a model of source file is a subclass of `SourceFile`.
 To create a physical file use `createSourceFile()` method.
 To create a string representation of file content invoke `toString()`.
-The generated source code almost always needs some kind of reformatting.
+The generated source code often needs some kind of reformatting.

 The following examples are **not a complete overview** of available methods.
 They are just a simple demonstration of how to use the Source Gen-X tool.